tasoskakour/harvest-languages/readme.md

 The result is this Google Chrome extension.
 You get a language selector that changes the translations and then reloads the invoice page for you.

+# What's new in 1.0

+- First stable version
+- Works with the new Harvest UI/URLs
+- Improved UI integration
+- Added support for *Estimates* translations
+- Added support for optional fields available through specific Harvest modules

 ## Disclaimer

 I do not work for Harvest nor am I affiliated with them in any way.
 This is not an officially supported solution, just a hack.